-Used Ford Mustang Mach 1 For Sale
+New and Pre-owned Ford Mustang Mach 1 for Sale

 The Ford Mustang Mach 1 for sale was initially released as a premium, performance-oriented option package in 1968.
 The Mach 1 Mustang for sale was in production between 1969 and 1978, five years after the Mustang's introduction.
 The 1970 Mach 1 for sale was developed to compete with contemporary muscle cars, including the Chevrolet Camaro and Pontiac Firebird.